I said to the Lord, “You are my Lord. Apart from you I have no good thing. Psalm 16:2

 nor take their names on my lips.

-5 God assigned my portion and my cup.
+5 The Lord assigned my portion and my cup.

 You made my lot secure.

-6 The lines have fallen to me in pleasant places.
+6 The boundary lines of lovely places have fallen to me.

 Yes, I have a good inheritance.

-7 I will bless God, who has given me counsel.
+7 I will bless the Lord, who has given me counsel.

-Yes, my heart instructs me in the night seasons.
+Yes, my heart instructs me even in the seasons of night.

-8 I have set God always before me.
+8 I have set the Lord always before me.